Active Substance: empagliflozin / metformin

 Synjardy must not be used in patients with:

-- diabetic ketoacidosis or diabetic pre-coma (dangerous complications of diabetes);
+- metabolic acidosis (when the body produces more acid than it gets rid of) or diabetic pre-coma (dangerous complications of diabetes);

-- a condition that could lead to reduced supply of oxygen to body tissues (such as in patients who are being treated for worsening heart failure, have recently had a heart attack, have breathing problems or a steep fall in blood pressure);
+- a condition that could reduce the supply of oxygen to body tissues (such as in patients with worsening heart failure, recent heart attack, breathing difficulty or a steep fall in blood pressure);

 - liver impairment, or problems with alcoholism or alcohol intoxication.